The Skinny on Regular 8mm Film

 Can I develop it at home?

 YES!
 With the right chemistry, you can easily process any three of these stocks at home.
-E6 can get quite involved, but the process for developing Orow and Foma is pretty straight forward.
+(See our video on developing BW below or on YouTube.)
+E6 color can get quite involved, but the process for developing Orow and Foma is pretty straight forward.
 I process my own Foma at home and the results are fantastic.
-Foma even makes a chemical kit for developing their movie film which you can purchase at B&H.

 There are plenty of resources online (and some videos on YouTube, too) that show you the process.
 Besides the chemicals, you will need a Lomo UPB-1 tank and some sort of slitter (Lomo made those, too.)
 Be prepared to spend some cash up front for the tanks--they’re not made anymore and come from Russia/Ukraine.
 The tanks also allow you to process Super 8 film as well as 16mm (for 16mm you’ll have to cut the 100 foot rolls in half.)